clingen-data-model/allele/source/allele/conceptual/genomic_reference_sequence.md

 ---
 title: GenomicReferenceSequence
-description: A [ReferenceSequence](reference_sequence.html) describing full or partial chromosomal DNA.
+description: A <a href="/allele/conceptual/reference_sequence.html">ReferenceSequence</a> describing full or partial chromosomal DNA.

 ---